DrAdrianDC/Python-Programming/Text-to-Speech-Conversion/README.md

 ## Project Structure

+Each folder contains a Python program that performs a specific text-to-audio conversion task.

+## Programs Overview

+### 1. Embedded Text-to-Audio

+This program generates audio from text that is directly embedded in the Python code.
+It uses a text-to-speech (TTS) engine to convert the text into spoken words.

+**Features:**
+- Simple and straightforward text-to-audio conversion.
+- Ideal for generating audio from predefined texts.

+### 2. PDF Text Extraction and Audio Conversion

+This program extracts text from a PDF file and then converts it into audio.
+It can handle multi-page PDFs and convert the extracted text into spoken words.

+**Features:**
+- Extracts text from PDF files.
+- Converts extracted text to audio.

+### 3. English-to-Spanish Translation and Audio Conversion

+This program first translates English text into Spanish and then converts the translated text into audio.
+It's useful for creating bilingual audio content.

+**Features:**
+- Translates English text to Spanish.
+- Converts translated text to audio.

 **1.- Text in Code to Audio**

 This Python code demonstrates how to convert a given text into speech using the gTTS (Google Text-to-Speech) library and then plays the converted audio file.